 Recall from the previous post, the four cardinal archetypes of masculine-male, feminine-male, masculine-female, and feminine-female.
 The man (i.e. the body) who aspires for the masculine traits (i.e. meaning), also becomes quickly enamored by the male role—i.e. the “intelligent but boring caretaker”.
 Conversely, the woman (i.e. the body) who aspires for the feminine traits (i.e. pleasure), also becomes quickly enamored by the female role—i.e. femme fatale.
 We had also discussed how male and female combine to create two pairs in the spiritual realm, although more combinations are possible, we do indeed see them in the present world.
 However, all combinations are not good.

 The below table summarizes these combinations with the horizontal and vertical rows representing the archetypes in different individuals.
 The first letter (M/F) denotes masculine vs. feminine.
 The second letter (m/f) denotes male vs. female.
 Their definitions are as per the previous post.
-There are some combinations of qualities which constitute lesbianism and homosexuality.
+There are some combinations of qualities that constitute lesbianism and homosexuality.
 Due to lack of space, I will not discuss them presently.
 There are also some relationships that will be incompatible opposites and cannot be useful between two people.
 Finally, as we discussed in the previous post, only the spiritual combination is ideally recommended.